Our Need for Consolation will carry out around three workshops in Denmark, Sweden and Finland. The work will reflect on the following problems:

 The project takes its starting point from Stig Dagerman’s text ‘Our Need for Conciliation,’ which offers important tools to address the above problems.
 Through its reflection on how to fill human existence with meaning, it uses a language that is specifically Nordic and opens for discussions about difficult metaphysical questions.
 These reflections gives the group ammunition for developing performances and opens for discussions how these can encourage to a broader discussion about existential exchanges in society.
 The text’s questions about the meaning of literature opens for discussions on artistic production and the autonomy of artistic language.
 With its examples about human interaction, it also offers important inspiration for performance practices.

-The workshops will include readings, discussions and various performance exercises continuously moving between theory and practice.
+The workshops will include readings, discussions and various performance exercises continuously moving between theory, practice and using methods developed by Tomorrow’ Art Audiences.
 It gives a broad spectrum of young artists and academics the possibility to try new and challenging performance expressions and to develop new practices, collaborations and exchanges between Nordic artists and students.
 The work will contribute to young people’s curiosity and understanding of other Nordic countries, their languages and cultures.
 The project also encourages a diversity in society in terms of gender identity in relation to cultural and ethnic background as well as functional ability.

-The work gets its energy and pertinence by bringing together diverse knowledge of the partner organisations in Sweden, Norway and Denmark.
+The work gets its energy and pertinence by bringing together diverse knowledge of the partner organisations in Sweden, Norway, Denmark and Finland.
 Our partner in Copenhagen has unique knowledge about conviviality and performance; while Vision Forum has unique know-how about education and artistic production.
 The consortium in other words stands strong to make then meetings meaningful and productive as well as very well prepared for finding new solutions to the above problems.

 The project deliberately brings together performance artists with academics, which will force the group to reflect on how performance art can become better at mediating their artistic practice to non-artists.
 Through reflections on depth and superficiality, the workshops will also lead to reflections on social media, big data and how these can deepen the crisis in western democracy.
 Even though these questions were not present in Dagerman’s text, he wrote it just after the second world war and when the world had been rocked by a long war which was the outcome of overthrown democracy.
 The project therefore also activates Nordic history and how Sweden, Norway and Denmark dealt with that situation and gives us ideas how to learn from history in order to deal with current problems.